SinduKandula/NewsSearch/README.md

-# PinSearch
+# NewsSearch

 Project Idea:
-To develop a search engine that helps to search for pins(pictures) from various topics like in Pinterest and also implement scheduling.
+To develop a search engine that helps to search for latest news and also implement scheduling.

 Purpose and use case:
-The purpose is to search for pins(pictures) from various topics and save them.
-The use case is to search and find pictures that they are interested in and store them for future purpose.
+The purpose is to search for latest news and see the results according to relevance.
+The use case is to search and find the latest news from around the world.

 Technologies:
 1.Kafka
 2.Airflow
 3.Amazon S3
-4.Spark
-5.Elastic Search
+4.Elastic Search
-6.Cassandra
-7.Flask.
+5.Flask.

 Proposed architecture:

-Pinterest API -> Kafka -> Amazon S3 -> Spark -> Elastic Search -> Cassandra -> Flask.
+Amazon S3 -> Kafka -> Elastic Search -> Flask.

+Challenges:
+1. To get the data from Amazon S3 for every 15 minutes and update the Elasticsearch index accordingly.
+2. To automate the project.

+Specifications: